logo

 After shoulder surgery, you’ll wear a sling for several weeks to immobilize the joint.
 During that time, it’s normal to have mild bruising, swelling, and pain.
 Take medication as prescribed and avoid strenuous activity.
 Once your joint begins to heal, enroll in physical therapy.

-Call the St. Francis Orthopaedic Institute office today to schedule shoulder instability treatment, or book your visit online.
+Call the Columbus Orthopaedic Associates office today to schedule shoulder instability treatment, or book your visit online.